Newcastle, UK

 How much does it cost to hire a band in Newcastle?

 A solo acoustic act for a pub costs £70–£200.
 A full band for a wedding is £500–£1,200.
-Newcastle offers some of the best value in England — you get talented musicians at North East rates, significantly below London and South East prices.
+Newcastle offers some of the best value in England.
+You get talented musicians at North East rates, significantly below London and South East prices.
 On GigXchange, you see the band's actual price and pay just 8% platform commission, avoiding the 20–30% agency markup.

 What genres are popular in Newcastle?

 Newcastle has a proud and diverse music heritage.
-The North East folk tradition runs deep — Northumbrian pipes, fiddle music, and folk songs are part of the cultural fabric.
+The North East folk tradition runs deep: Northumbrian pipes, fiddle music, and folk songs are part of the cultural fabric.
 Indie and alternative are strong (Maximo Park, The Animals, Prefab Sprout all hail from here), and the city centre's nightlife supports a massive covers and party band circuit.
 Sage Gateshead has fostered world-class jazz, classical, and world music talent.
 You'll also find growing electronic and hip-hop scenes.

 Can I hire a Northumbrian folk band for an event?

-Yes — Newcastle and Northumberland have one of England's strongest folk music traditions.
+Yes.
+Newcastle and Northumberland have one of England's strongest folk music traditions.
 Post your gig on GigXchange specifying folk or traditional, and you'll reach musicians who play Northumbrian pipes, fiddle, and accordion.
 These acts are perfect for heritage events, country weddings in Northumberland, and any occasion where you want something distinctly North East.
 Many also play broader folk and Celtic repertoire.

 Do Newcastle bands travel for events?

 Yes.
-Newcastle bands regularly cover the whole of the North East — Northumberland, Durham, Sunderland, and Teesside.
+Newcastle bands regularly cover the whole of the North East: Northumberland, Durham, Sunderland, and Teesside.
 Many also travel to the Scottish Borders, North Yorkshire, and Cumbria.
 Edinburgh is about 90 minutes away.
 Alnwick, Bamburgh, and the Northumberland coast are popular wedding destinations within easy reach.
 Discuss travel arrangements directly with the band through GigXchange messaging.

 What if the band cancels?

 Payment is held in Stripe escrow until the gig is completed.
 If the band cancels, your money is returned automatically.
-GigXchange also has an emergency cover system — if a booking falls through, you can quickly find a replacement through the platform.
+There's an emergency cover feature in the platform.
+If you're left without an act, the open slot is instantly visible to available North East artists.